christianhaitian/PortMaster/ports.md

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
 This is a 169MB package and will take a while to download and install." porter="Christian_Haitian" locat="SuperTux.zip" runtype="rtr" genres="platformer"

 Title="SuperTuxKart ."
 Desc="SuperTuxKart is a 3D open-source arcade racer with a variety characters, tracks, and modes to play.
 This port uses the low quality mobile assets.
 See the readme file for instructions on adding the full quality assets.  !!!Warning!!!
 This is a 123MB package and will take a while to download and install." porter="Bamboozler" locat="SuperTuxKart.zip" runtype="rtr" genres="racing"

+Title="Super_XYX ."
+Desc="*Tate mode unstable, alternative controls in the game folder* The year is 3999, humanity has long colonized itself across the galaxy, devouring new worlds for their resources, enjoying the interstellar life of luxury, more or less friendly interactions with other alien races.
+That was until an ancient threat has awakened from it's slumber....
+Copy the data.win file and the texts and music folders inside gamedata.
+Then Boot the game." porter="Tekkenfede" locat="SuperXYX.zip" genres="arcade"

 Title="Tamatool ."
 Desc="Tamatool is a Tamagotchi P1 emulator.
 Tamatool requires a compatible Tamagotchi P1 ROM called rom.bin in its folder" porter="Bamboozler" locat="Tamatool.zip" genres="simulation"